-When Blu-ray Secondary Audio is selected as the Destination Format the Embed AAE Metadata button on the Bitstream panel will un-gray.
+When Blu-ray Secondary Audio is selected as the destination format the Bitstream panel will un-gray.
 AAF files can then be loaded into MAS and used to control the volume automation of the Primary Audio Attenuation control.
-When an AAF file created by ProTools is loaded into the AAF file field to the right of the Embed AAE Metadata button or when the Embed AAE Metadata button is selected, the AAF file field will become active and a browser window will display requesting the selection of an AAF file.
-When an AAF file is loaded the AAF Metadata Settings Window will automatically appear.
-Once the desired channel layouts have been selected and Submitted, the AAF

-Metadata Settings window will close.
-The Select AAF Tracks button will bring up the AAF Metadata Settings window if further changes are needed.
-Please look at Section 14 - AAF File Import Supplement. for more information about the AAF Metadata Settings Window.
+When an AAF file created by ProTools is loaded into the AAF file field to the right of the button or when the button or when the selected, the AAF file field will become active and a browser window will display requesting the selection of an AAF file.
+When an AAF file is loaded the AAF Metadata Settings window will automatically appear.
+Once the desired channel layouts have been selected and submitted, the AAF Metadata Settings window if further changes are needed.
+Please refer to Section 14 - AAF File Import Supplement. for more information about the AAF Metadata Settings Window.

-Please look at Section 14 - AAF File Import Supplement for detailed instructions on how this feature should be used as well as the proper way to create AAF Files.
+Please refer to Section 14 - AAF File Import Supplement for detailed instructions on how this feature should be used as well as the proper way to create AAF Files.